gounthar/docker-agent/updatecli/scripts/ubi9-latest-tag.md

 }
 ```
 What lies in the value associated to the `"name"` key in the first data structure is what we're looking for.
-Up to now, we've seen this long-form version value appearing always before the `"latest"` value, but the order in which they information is supposed to appear is not documented, we are thus searching for all values associated to the `"name"` key in the data block where we found `"latest"`, wherever they may be in the data block:
+While the long-form version value typically appears before the `"latest"` value, the order is not documented.
+Therefore, we search for all values associated with the `"name"` key in the data block containing `"latest"`,
+regardless of their position:

 ```bash
 latest_tag=$(echo "$response" | jq -r '.data[].repositories[] | select(.tags[].name == "latest") | .tags[] | select(.name != "latest" and (.name | contains("-"))) | .name' | sort -u)